DianeD/uno/on/onenote-extract-data.md

 ---
-ms.Toctitle: Extract data
+ms.TocTitle: Extract data
-title: Extract data from captures
+Title: Extract data from captures
-description: Use the OneNote API to augment and transform content for a business card, online recipe, or online product listing. ms.ContentId: 901068e3-1d4d-4233-856b-5a2a71cc58c2 ms.date: January 19, 2016
+Description: Use the OneNote API to augment and transform content for a business card, online recipe, or online product listing. ms.ContentId: 901068e3-1d4d-4233-856b-5a2a71cc58c2 ms.topic: article (how-tos) ms.date: January 19, 2016
 ---